-- 7.1 Children and young people are safe, feel loved and get the most out of life. - 7.2 Leaders and staff have the capacity and resources to meet and champion children and young people's needs and rights.
+- 7.1 Children and young people are safe, experience warmth, compassion and get the most out of life. - 7.2 Leaders and staff have the capacity and resources to meet and champion children and young people's needs and rights.

-Quality indicator 7.1: Children and young people are safe, feel loved and get the most out of life
+Quality indicator 7.1: Children and young people are safe, experience warmth, compassion and get the most out of life

-Key areas include the extent to which children and young people:
+Key areas include the extent to which:

-- feel safe and are protected from harm - feel loved and their views, wishes and rights are of utmost importance to everyone - have their aspirations met and can reach their potential.
+- · feel safe and are protected from harm - feel valued and their views, wishes and rights are of utmost importance to everyone - have their aspirations met and can reach their potential.